simonmcallister0210/cognito-srp-helper/README.md

 `session` - _SrpSession_ - Client SRP session object containing user credentials and session keys

 `response` - _InitiateAuthResponse_ - The Cognito response from initiateAuth.
 This response contains SRP values (SRP_B, SALT, SECRET_BLOCK) which are used to verify the user's password

 **Returns**:

+_SrpSessionSigned_ - A signed version of the SRP session object

+---

+### `signSrpSessionWithDevice`

+When responding to a DEVICE_SRP_AUTH challenge, you need to sign the SRP session with a device using this function.
+With a RespondToAuthChallenge response we can 'sign' our session by generating a password signature and attaching it to our session

+**Parameters**:

+`session` - _SrpSession_ - Client SRP session object containing user credentials and session keys

+`response` - _RespondToAuthChallengeResponse_ - The Cognito response from initiateAuth.
+This response contains SRP values (SRP_B, SALT, SECRET_BLOCK, and DEVICE_KEY when authenticating a device) which are used to verify the user's password

+`deviceGroupKey` - _string_ - The device group key

+`deviceRandomPassword` - _string_ - The random password generated by createDeviceVerifier

+**Returns**: